 At the city level, work begins with agreeing on significant local goals that require partnerships.
 For example, Guelph, Ont. — in partnership with Wellington County — is working on a smart sustainable food system.
 Other communities internationally are working to eradicate poverty.

 Issy-Les-Moulineaux, a commune in the greater Paris area, has a history of digital innovation, citizen engagement in green initiatives, and working collaboratively to improve livability.

 In addition, since sustainability is an evolving space, we provide a discussion on new important indicators such as measuring citizen happiness to develop compassionate cities; improving our understanding and actions toward regenerative and restorative circular economies; and growing through sustainable ecosystems.

 Establishing measurable goals at the city level needs and will result in the engagement of residents.
 Everybody wins in the long run — quality of life improves, urban governance is more effective, and businesses develop more efficient models.
 Canada has lagged behind other countries in localizing sustainability targets identified in the Canadian 2030 Agenda — for Canadian cities, there is a lot more to be done.

 This article is also published on The Conversation.
 Illuminem Voices is a democratic space presenting the thoughts and opinions of leading Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.

-Dr. Manish Pandey is a professor in the Department of Economics at the University of Winnipeg.
-Working on wide variety of research projects, he has developed an extensive portfolio of research on productivity and comparative performance in labor economics, public economics, macroeconomics and immigration.
+Dr. Manish Pandey is a professor in the Department of Economics at the University of Winnipeg with an extensive portfolio of research on productivity and comparative performance in labor economics, public economics, macroeconomics and immigration.